Rate & Term Refinance

 As a homeowner, you know the value of making your home as affordable as possible.
 Once you own the home, you have the option to refinance it, making it possible to replace your current mortgage loan with a new one.
-By refinancing with a conventional loan, you can lower mortgage payments, pay off the loan more quickly or gain access to cash for paying down high interest debt or dealing with other expenses.
+By refinancing with a rate and term refinance, you attain the possibility of paying off your loan at a lower interest rate (and with less total interest over the life of the loan), as well as the oppotunity to pay of the loan more quickly.

 1. Rate and term refinance